Larry Page: Personal life

 In 2009, Page began purchasing properties and tearing down homes adjacent to his home in Palo Alto to make room for a large ecohouse.
 The existing buildings were "deconstructed" and the materials donated for reuse.
 The ecohouse was designed to "minimize the impact on the environment."
 Page worked with an arborist to replace some trees that were in poor health with others that used less water to maintain.
 Page also applied for Green Point Certification, with points given for use of recycled and low or no-VOC (volatile organic compound) materials and for a roof garden with solar panels.
 The house's exterior features zinc cladding and plenty of windows, including a wall of sliding-glass doors in the rear.
 It includes eco-friendly elements such as permeable paving in the parking court and a pervious path through the trees on the property.
 The 6000 sqft house also observes other green home design features such as organic architecture building materials and low volatile organic compound paint.

 In 2011, Page bought the $45-million 193 ft superyacht Senses.
 Later on, Page announced on his Google+ profile in May 2013 that his right vocal cord is paralyzed from a cold that he contracted the previous summer, while his left cord was paralyzed in 1999, and that the doctors were unable to identify the exact cause.
 The Google+ post also revealed that Page had made a large donation to a vocal-cord nerve-function research program at the Voice Health Institute in Boston.
 An anonymous source stated that the donation exceeded $20 million.
 In October 2013, Business Insider reported that Page's paralysis were caused by an autoimmune disease called Hashimoto's thyroiditis, and prevented him from undertaking Google quarterly earnings conference calls for an indefinite period.

 In November 2014, Page's family foundation, the Carl Victor Page Memorial Fund, reportedly holding assets in excess of a billion dollars at the end of 2013, gave $15 million to aid the effort against the Ebola virus epidemic in West Africa.
 Page wrote on his Google+ page that "My wife and I just donated $15 million [...]
 Our hearts go out to everyone affected."

 In August 2021 it was revealed that Page holds a New Zealand resident's visa and had traveled to the country on a medivac flight from Fiji for his son's treatment in New Zealand.
 The flight took place on January 12, 2021.
 Page had been living in Fiji with his family during the duration of the COVID-19 pandemic.

 In 2023, the US Virgin Islands tried several times to serve Page a subpoena in the lawsuit over JPMorgan Chase's links to Jeffrey Epstein.

 Page has purchased multiple private islands across the Caribbean and South Pacific, including the Hans Lollik Island in 2014, Eustatia Island, Cayo Norte in 2018, and Tavarua in 2020.

+In December 2025, Page and Brin, worth a combined $520 billion, terminated or moved out of California sixty limited liability companies that hold their assets.